|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Safe application of FNRs requires both technical competence and an uncompromizing attitude toward chemical and nuclear safety.
 Design safety margins must be maintained, regardless of the economic and/or political circumstances.
 There is no room for interference by non-experts or for bowing to NIMBY demands that impact system performance or safety.

 An important safety issue with liquid sodium cooled FNRs is the flammability and water incompatibility of the liquid sodium.
-A liquid sodium cooled FNR should be operated and maintained with a floating steel cover and argon cover gas.
+A liquid sodium cooled FNR should be operated and maintained with a floating steel cover and with argon cover gas.
 FNRs must be sited where they can never be flooded by water.
-Hence the elevation of FNRs with respect to surrounding water bodies and drainage systems is of great importance and must take precedence over political considerations.
+Hence the elevation of FNRs with respect to surrounding water bodies and drainage systems is of great importance and must take precedence over all political considerations.

 One of the operating issues with FNRs is ensuring that the reactor tube bundle changes follow a first-in, first-out sequence.
 This sequence, which maintains the Pu-240 / Pu-239 ratio, must be transparent to external observers.
-Tube bundles containing Li-6 for tritium breeding must be treated differently than other bundles.
+Tube bundles containing Li-6 for tritium breeding must be treated differently than other fuel bundles.

 In the USA a 20 MWe fully functional prototype liquid sodium cooled FNR known as the EBR-2 was built and successfully operated from 1964 to 1994, so all the technical aspects of liquid sodium cooled FNR technology are well understood.
 More recently in Russia a 600 MWe fully functional prototype liquid sodium cooled FNR known as the BN600 was built and successfully operated for over 30 years.
 See 600 MWe LIQUID SODIUM COOLED POWER REACTOR